iamnotluka/interpreter-in-go/README.md

 We've all encountered the parser in some way - most probably by encountering a "parser error" when trying to run our dodgy code.

 What is parsing?
 Parsing is a component that takes some input data (frequently text) and builds up a data structure like tree or some other hierarchical structure.
 This allows us to represent input with some structure.

+In short, parsers take source code as input (in this case as tokens), and represent it as a data structure which represents this source code.
+The process unavoidable checks and analyses the input that it confirms to the expected structure.
+For this reason parsing is also refered to as syntatic analysis.